While remote work is not a new concept to everyone, the COVID-19 pandemic forced its acceleration globally.

 Lastly, companies see increased employee satisfaction and happiness when rendering remote work.
 According to Owl Labs, remote and hybrid employees are 22% happier with their work and stay longer with their employers.

 Many remote workers account for better work-life balance as an advantage.

 Yet, working remotely is not always advantageous.
 It poses risks and challenges for both employees and companies in different ways, as seen in the statistics below.

 Issues on cybersecurity and data protection have been some of the top concerns in remote work.

-A stunning reveal from cybersecurity firm Proofpoint showed an increase in insider threats and their costs during the pandemic.
-Majority of these issues came from the “carelessness and negligence” of either the management or employees.
+A stunning reveal from cybersecurity firm Proofpoint showed increased insider threats and their costs during the pandemic.
+Most of these issues came from the “carelessness and negligence” of either the management or employees.

 Burnouts and stressors

 Remote work exposes employees to social and mental health risks, especially burnout.

 A report from Jones Lang LaSalle (JLL) stated that only 36% of workers could maintain strong working and personal interactions with their peers at a distance.
 Delays in going back to the office have challenged interactions within teams.

 Another report revealed that almost half of employees struggle to set boundaries when working from their homes.
 With their work and personal tasks getting mixed up, employees have higher chances of experiencing burnout and other stressors that come with it.